Program Reviews - Non-accredited Programs

 Academic program reviews at Middle Tennessee State University are designed to assess program quality and facilitate program improvement.
 The program review process is a regular, systematic review and evaluation of all academic programs not accredited by a THEC approved accrediting agency.
 These undergraduate and graduate programs are evaluated on a seven-year cyclic by an out-of-state consultant.
 The process is coordinated by the department chair in cooperation with the appropriate college and the Office of Institutional Effectiveness, Planning and Research.
 The provost's office participates in the review process and the subsequent follow up.

 The evaluations, similar to accreditation reviews, are based on standards established by the Tennessee Board of Regents and the Tennessee Higher Education Commission.
+The criteria for selecting a reviewer, and prior program reviews are available on the links below.

 For undergraduate programs, reviewers are asked to evaluate the presence of 31 quality